Setting default Values#

 You may also set junctions as tls-controlled using --tls.set or as uncontrolled using --tls.unset.
 Both options assume to get a list of node names divided by ',' as parameter.
-The behaviour when a node is in both lists is undefined.
+The behavior when a node is in both lists is undefined.

 During the computation of tls-logics among other information we have to guess the duration of the phases.
 The options --tls.greent.time and --tls.yellow.time allow you to give the durations of green and yellow lights.
 Both options assume the duration in seconds as an int.
 The duration of having red is dependent on the number of other phases and their green and yellow phase durations.
 The green phase length has a default of 31s, yellow lights are - if no value is set for this option - computed using the --tls.yellow.min-decel which is described below.

 There is yet no possibility to compute or estimate a "green wave" (synchronized traffic lights to allow continuous flow in one direction).
 You have only the options to shift the computed phases by half of their duration or by a quarter of their duration.
 The options for this are: --tls.half-offset and --tls.quarter-offset.
 Both options assume to get a list of node names divided by ',' as parameter.
-The behaviour when a node is in both lists or if the node is not meant to be controlled by a tls is undefined.
+The behavior when a node is in both lists or if the node is not meant to be controlled by a tls is undefined.
 Of course you can also edit the offsets within the generated network file (see Simulation/Traffic Lights).

 Guessing On- and Off-Ramps#